MicrosoftDocs/memdocs/memdocs/intune/user-help/sync-your-device-manually-macos.md

 1. Select **Devices**.

 1. If you only have one device, skip to step 4.
-If you have multiple devices, select the device you want to sync.
+If you have multiple devices, select the device you're currently using.

 1. Select **Check Status**.

-1. Wait while Company Portal confirms your device status.
-The status will update onscreen to tell you whether or not you meet your organization's security requirements.
+1. Wait while Company Portal confirms the status of your access.
+The status appears onscreen and tells you that you meet your organization's security requirements, or tells you what is needed to get access.

 ## Next steps
 Still need help?
 Contact your support person.
 Sign in to the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) for your organization's contact information.